 - 3 cups dill pickle juice

-- 2 tbsp fresh chopped dill (finely chopped)
+- 2 tablespoon fresh chopped dill (finely chopped)

 Dill Pickle Mayo: (optional)